bjorntirsen/bjorntirsen/README.md

 ### Hi there 👋

-🔭 I’m currently working on a back-end API for a front-end React app i made as a school assignment.
+🔭 I’m currently working on an Express/MongoDB back-end API for a front-end React app i made as a school assignment.

 📫 How to reach me: bjorntirsen@gmail.com